sheikh-mohammad/a-smarter-way-to-learn-javascript-book/QWEN.md

 ## Efficient Git Workflow with Co-authorship

-Follow these steps to add, commit with co-authorship, and push changes:
+Follow these steps when user says `git` to add, commit with co-authorship, and push changes:

 ### Steps:
 1. `git add <files>`